top of page

 Minimising Cost and Risk

-Design, manufacturing, sales, marketing, operations and aftersales are treated as one connected system.
-Complexity that adds cost without value is challenged.
-Internal capability is used where it makes sense, and specialist support is brought in only where it genuinely improves the outcome.
+Complexity that adds cost without improving the commercial outcome is challenged early.
+Internal capability is used where it makes sense, and specialist support is brought in only where it genuinely reduces risk or accelerates progress.

 In Numbers